felipelube/next-mirabilia/README.md

 # Next Mirabilia Magazine

-This is a migration from the front-end of [Revista Mirabilia](https://www.revistamirabilia.com/) (a Drupal 7 theme) into Vercel's Next.
+This is a migration of the [Revista Mirabilia](https://www.revistamirabilia.com/) front-end (a Drupal 7 theme) into Vercel's Next.